 With the crisis slowly becoming manageable, the restrictions will be lifted sooner or later.
-But it’s safe to say that the change in consumer behavior is here to stay.
+But it’s safe to say that preference of consumers in terms of content types and medium is spelt out loud and clear.

 If we take an example of content consumption during pre-COVID-19, Generation Z or Millennials were the internet era advocates.
 They clearly prefer digital technology for consuming content anytime, anywhere, and on multiple devices.
 With reduced newspaper circulations, closed bookstores, and limited availability of print editions – Gen X and baby boomers too got aligned to this.
 Even generation alpha is not left untouched, with schools taking remote classes and playgrounds being replaced by online media or books!